karpathy/convnetjs/Readme.md

 ###Helpful with Images:

 - `Convolutional Layer`: convolves input volume with local filters of given size, at given stride.
+An optional amount of zero padding can also be added.
 - `Locally Connected Layer`: same as Convolutional layer (so local connectivity only to a small region below) but does not share weights across spatial locations (so no convolution).
 - `Pooling Layer`: max-pools neighboring activations in 3D volume, keeping depth the same but reducing width and height of volume
 - `Local Contrast Normalization Layer`: Creates local competition among neurons along depth at specific location, for all locations.